A label-efficient two-sample test: Introduction

 \section{Introduction}

-Two-sample hypothesis testing evaluates whether two samples are generated from same distribution (null hypothesis) or different distributions (alternative hypothesis).
-A conventional two-sample test is formulated as follows ~\citep{johnson2011elementary}: Compute a test statistic from observed samples, compute the $p$-value (probability) for the observed test statistic under the null hypothesis, and compare the $p$-value with a pre-specified significance level $\alpha$.
-A low $p$-value implies that, under the null hypothesis, sampling a result at least as extreme as the observed statistic is unlikely to happen, and the null hypothesis should be rejected.
+Two-sample hypothesis testing evaluates whether two samples (or sets of data points) are generated from the same distribution (null hypothesis) or different distributions (alternative hypothesis).
+A conventional two-sample test is formulated as follows~\citep{johnson2011elementary}: (a) the statistician obtains two sets of data points $\mathcal{X} = \{x_1, ,\ldots, x_{n_0}\}$ and $\mathcal{Y} = \{y_1, \ldots, y_{n_1}\}$; (b) she computes a test statistic $\mathcal{T}(\mathcal{X}, \mathcal{Y})$; (c) she then computes the $p$-value of the observed test statistic under the null hypothesis (both $\mathcal{X}$ and $\mathcal{Y}$ come from the same distribution).
+A low $p$-value implies that, under the null hypothesis, observing a value for the statistic at least as extreme as the one observed is unlikely to happen, and the null hypothesis may be rejected.